 I enrolled in a soap making course and watched the master soap maker spin her magic and alchemy – part science, part artistry and 100% passion.
 I was mesmerised!

-There was a burgeoning cottage industry of master soap makers in Australia, but, as beautiful as they were, though, they were often only sold at Sunday markets and craft stores.
+There was a burgeoning cottage industry of master soap makers in Australia, as beautiful as they were, they were often only sold at Sunday markets and craft stores.
 They were cut into pieces with a wooden soap cutter and weighed and packed in craft paper.
 They had little retail presence.
 Traditional packaging was a hindrance; it kept the soap hygienic but denied the customer access to its natural beauty and perfume.
+Futhermore, the soaps were often left exposed to contamination by dust and people picking them up all day long.

-Our challenge was to produce a package that allowed the consumer to indulge his or her senses without damaging the soap.
+Our challenge was to produce a packaging that allowed the consumer to indulge his or her senses without damaging the soap.
 This proved harder than we first thought.

 After twelve months of trial and error we had our design and the Australian patent to go with it.